Leaflet/Leaflet/_posts/2012-07-30-leaflet-0-4-released.md

 #### Pinch-Zoom on Android 4

-In the previous Leaflet version, pinch-zoom only worked on iOS devices, but now comes finally to Android!
-Works from Android 4+ not only in the stock browser, but also on Chrome and Firefox for Android.
+In the previous Leaflet version, pinch-zoom only worked on iOS devices, but now it finally comes to Android!
+Works for Android 4+ not only in the stock browser, but also on Chrome and Firefox for Android.

 #### Scale Control